danylodanylo/math-model-epileptogenesis/README.md

 All scripts are written as Jupyter notebooks in Python version 3.7.4.

-Figures production scripts (“FigureProduction_N”) are consistent with the numbering of the figures in the manuscript.
+Figures production scripts (“FigureProduction_F...” and "Suppl_FigureProduction_FS...") are consistent with the numbering of the figures in the manuscript.
 Data is not uploaded to GitHub and can be generated directly (by running scripts in “DataGenerationScripts” folder).
 Alternatively, running figure production scripts will create corresponding data folders and execute the data generation scripts before figure generation.
-Figures will be saved in the corresponding folder “Figures/FigN”.
+Figures will be saved in a corresponding folder “Figures/Fig...”.
 After being generated, data will not be re-generated in case the figure production script is executed again.

-DataGenerationScripts folder also contains auxiliary scripts that will be used by “FigureProduction_N” scripts.
+DataGenerationScripts folder also contains auxiliary scripts.

-Parameters of the model can be found in “DataGenerationScripts/load_default_parameters.ipynb” and Suppl.
-4.
+Parameter set can be found in “DataGenerationScripts/load_default_parameters.ipynb” and Suppl.
+4 of the manuscript.

 Simulation-specific parameters can be found in data generation scripts and summarized in Suppl.
-5.
+5 of the manuscript.

 Data from animal model studies can be found in “DataGenerationScripts/load_animal_model_data.ipynb” and summarized in Suppl.
-6.
+6 of the manuscript.

-Scripts used in the analysis of the dynamical system (Suppl.
-3; Suppl.
-8) can be found in the “AnalysisScipts” folder.
+Script used for the analysis of the dynamical system (Suppl.
+8 of the manuscript) can be found in the “AnalysisScipts” folder.